awesomerank/awesomerank.github.io/lists/veggiemonk/awesome-docker.md

 ### Builder

+*Applications designed to help or simplify building **new** images*

 * [container-factory ★53 ⏳2Y](https://github.com/mutable/container-factory) - Produces Docker images from tarballs of application source code by [@mutable](https://github.com/mutable)
+* [Derrick ★57](https://github.com/alibaba/derrick) - A tool help you to automate the generation of Dockerfile and dockerize application by scanning the code.
+By [@alibaba](https://github.com/alibaba).
 * [dlayer ★68 ⏳1Y](https://github.com/wercker/dlayer) - Stats collector for Docker layers by [@wercker](https://github.com/wercker)
 * [docker-companion ★17](https://github.com/mudler/docker-companion) - A command line tool written in Golang to squash and unpack docker images by [@mudler](https://github.com/mudler/)
 * [docker-make ★57](https://github.com/CtripCloud/docker-make) - Build, tag,and push a bunch of related docker images via a single command.